jamesrhester/pycifrw/README.md

 The CIF 1.1 and 2.0 working specifications were used as a reference,

-PyCifRW has been tested on the IUCr sample CIF trip files located at http://www.iucr.org/iucr-top/cif/developers/trip and fails or successfully reads as it is supposed to (note that `ciftest5` contains characters now forbidden in CIFs).
+PyCifRW has been tested on the IUCr sample CIF1.1 trip files located at http://www.iucr.org/iucr-top/cif/developers/trip and fails or successfully reads as it is supposed to (note that `ciftest5` contains characters now forbidden in CIFs).
+For CIF2.0, only characters in the Basic Multilingual Plane are supported due to limitations of Python 2.

 Supported Platforms
 -------------------